bosun-monitor/bosun/CONTRIBUTING.md

 Take particular note of Error Strings, Mixed Caps, and Indent Error Flow sections.
 Also we don't have blank lines within functions.

+The make target `checks` will be run to make sure that the basic style guidelines are adhered to and fail the build if they weren't.

 ### Bosun submission guidelines

-1. If changing HTML, JS, or other static content, install esc (`go get github.com/mjibson/esc`), then run `go generate` in `cmd/bosun`.
+1. If changing HTML, JS, or other static content, run `make generate`.
 1. [typescript][typescript] is required if changing JS files.
    Invoke bosun with `-w` to watch for `.ts` changes and automatically run typescript.
-   We currently use typescript 2.3.1: `npm i -g typescript@2.3.1`
+   We currently use typescript 2.4.2: `npm i -g typescript@2.4.2` (or `make deps`)

 #### Note for vim users